DaRoemer/MasterThesis/README.md

 2. Run `morphology_analysis.ipynb` to analyze cell shape parameters.
 3. Run `nematic_ordering.ipynb` to calculate nematic order parameters.
 4. Use `AFT_batch.m` in MATLAB to visualize alignment vectors.

+## Citation

+If you use this code for your own work, please cite the corresponding thesis and/or the AFT method where appropriate.

 # Video visualisation
 This montage shows the geaomety and apearnace of a section of one microfluidc channel.
 The cells were fixed and stained for nuclei (blue), actin (red) and CD45, a macrophage marker (green).